 Alcohol directly damages the brain, affecting the structure of the prefrontal cortex, which controls executive functioning.
 Even a tiny amount of alcohol in the blood (as low as 0.05 g%) can lead to the following:

 - Slow reaction time

-- Impaired cognitive processing: poor concentration, difficulties in judgement, lack of perseverance, impaired problem-solving, poor memory, increased risk-taking.
+- Impaired cognitive processing: poor concentration, difficulties in judgement, lack of perseverance, impaired problem-solving, poor memory, and increased risk-taking.
 (1)

 Many of these symptoms are also present during a hangover the next day, even after a typical night’s drinking.

 MRI scans have shown the long-term physical effects of alcohol on the brain.
 This includes the destruction of brain cells and brain shrinkage.
-Many of these changes are seen in the geriatric brain, suggesting that essentially alcohol ages the brain prematurely.
+Many of these changes are seen in the aging brain, suggesting that essentially alcohol ages the brain prematurely.

 Employers often do not recognise or ignore these problems in high-functioning alcoholics because it is well hidden.
 When the cracks begin to show, alcohol addiction may be confused with burnout, stress and anxiety.